NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             a ssh key file.
 The firewall settings on the GFDL are not open to allow a file copy.

-            .. rubric:: How do I use GCP gsutil transfer files to a project
-               bucket?[\ `edit </index.php?title=FAQ&action=edit&section=77>`__\ ]
+- How do I use GCP gsutil transfer files to a project bucket?[\ `edit </index.php?title=FAQ&action=edit&section=77>`__\ ]
                :name: how-do-i-use-gcp-gsutil-transfer-files-to-a-project-bucketedit